Logarithmic typical distances in preferential attachment models: Proof overview

 The path-counting technique is a method to make this argument rigorous.
 In a tree, the number of $k$-step self-avoiding paths from a vertex $v$ is equal to the number of vertices at distance $k$ to $v$.
 Since $\PAndmdel$ is locally tree-like, it follows that, loosely speaking, when $k$ is not too large, the probability that there exists a $k$-step self-avoiding path between a uniformly chosen vertex $v$ and another uniformly chosen vertex $u$ should be close to the probability that the distance between $u$ and $v$ is equal to $k$.

 \paragraph{Impact of the truncation on the local limit} Recall from \eqref{Nnk-vep-PAM} that in our path-counting approach, we only consider $k$-step edge-labeled paths $\vpie$ such that $\pi_i\geq {\zeta} n$ for all $0\leq i\leq k$.
 Hence, we can simply remove all vertices with an age less than ${\zeta}n$ from $\PAndmdel$.
 The impact of this vertex removal on the local limit is that the vertices with an age-mark less than $\zeta$ in $\PPT$ are also removed.
-To apply the previous intuition, we need to consider the spectral radius of the new offspring operator.
+To apply the previous intuition, we need to consider the spectral radius of the new \ch{truncated} offspring operator.
 Thus, to obtain \Cref{thm-log-PA-delta>0}, we are required to show that this new spectral radius converges to $\nu$ as $\zeta\searrow 0$.
-This property is proved in \Cref{sec_converge_spectral_radius}, where a clever isometric transformation is applied to the truncated offspring operator, allowing us to solve this deep functional analysis problem using a martingale argument instead.
+This property is proved in \Cref{sec_converge_spectral_radius}, where a clever isometric transformation is applied to the truncated offspring operator, allowing us to solve this deep functional analysis problem \zhu{by studying a related random-walk problem}.

 We note that $\PPT$ is a rather involved multi-type branching process. \longversion{In fact, we only use it in the proof of \Cref{LEM_RE_BR} in \Cref{sec-proof-ass-Br}.}\shortversion{In fact, it is not used in this paper; nevertheless, it is required in the proof of \Cref{LEM_RE_BR} in \cite[Appendix A]{HofZhu25long}.} The integral kernel $\kappa$ also appears straightforwardly in the later path-counting arguments in \Cref{sec_lower_bound}.
 The purpose of introducing this local limit is to illustrate the idea behind the typical distance computation in random graphs with finite-variance degrees, and to provide an intuitive explanation of {how the $\log_\nu n$ asymptotics arises}.